-Either two or three officials will be assigned to officiate each game.
+Either two, three or four officials will be assigned to officiate each game.
 In the Two-Official system, each Referee will be responsible for calling all of the infractions that may occur.
 They work together as a team with the same basic responsibilities.
 The Three-Official system is more well defined in terms of positioning and responsibilities.
 One Referee is responsible for calling all of the penalty infractions while also awarding goals.
 The two Linesman are responsible for conducting all face-offs, calling all off-side and icing infractions in addition to assisting the Referee when asked to.
+The Four-Official system combines both of the procedures for Referees and Linesman.